The Psoas Major

 Postural Correction and Stretching (2-8 weeks)

-Iliopsoas stretching program (kneeling position, deep lunges).
-Strengthening of the gluteals and hip extensors to counterbalance the psoas.
-Correction of seated posture.
+Iliopsoas stretching program (kneeling, deep lunges).
+Strengthen the gluteals and hip extensors to counterbalance the psoas.
+Correct seated posture.
 Acupuncture 1-2x per week.

 Stress Management (in parallel)

 Relaxation techniques and diaphragmatic breathing.
-Evaluation and treatment of anxiety disorders if present.
-Sleep hygiene — nighttime position that does not keep the hip in flexion.
+Evaluate and treat anxiety disorders if present.
+Sleep hygiene — a nighttime position that does not keep the hip flexed.
 Body-awareness exercises.

 Maintenance

 Home program of daily iliopsoas stretches.
-Continued strengthening of the gluteals.
+Continued gluteal strengthening.
 Stress management as a lifestyle.
-Monthly maintenance acupuncture sessions if necessary.
+Monthly maintenance acupuncture sessions if needed.

 Acupuncture and Dry Needling